Learn · Real Estate Appraisal · 6 min read

 Commercial and mixed-use properties

 For commercial properties, GBA or its cousin Net Leasable Area (NLA) drives the analysis.
-An office building appraised under an income capitalization approach uses NLA to derive rent.
+An office building appraised under an income capitalization approach uses NLA to derive rent, and you can estimate value quickly with a gross rent multiplier calculator.
 The cost approach uses GBA or Gross Floor Area (GFA).
 GLA is irrelevant for commercial assignments.

 Large apartment buildings